davidsequera/davidsequera/README.md

-# Hi there, I'm David Alejandro Sequera Liévano! 👋
+# Hi there, I'm David Sequera! 👋

 ### Business and Data Engineer